dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 A session must be terminated automatically after a certain period of inactivity.
 The session might be extended automatically if the interaction between the relying party and the signer is still _actively_ ongoing when the default session timeout is reached.
 There must be a maximum session duration (regardless of activity).

-Signers that do not maintain sessions (i.e. stateless signers) MUST prompt the user to approve each request individually for each method defined in an ICRC-25 extension.

 ## Scopes

 A scope is the permission to invoke a specific JSON-RPC 2.0 method on the signer.
 A scope is identified by the `method` property which matches the `method` name of the JSON-RPC 2.0 call it relates to.
 The relying party requests scopes using the [`icrc25_request_permissions`](#icrc25_request_permissions) method and may revoke them using  [`icrc25_revoke_permissions`](#icrc25_revoke_permissions).